MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-apps-troubleshooting.md

 Take these steps:

 * Make sure your logged-in Visual Studio account has permissions to the Azure subscription and resource that you are attaching to.
-A quick way to determine this is through the dialog pop up from Debug > Attach Snapshot Debugger... > Azure Resource > Select Existing, or via Cloud Explorer.
+A quick way to determine this is by seeing if the resource is available in the dialog from Debug > Attach Snapshot Debugger... > Azure Resource > Select Existing, or in  Cloud Explorer.
 * Contact us at the above alias if this error continues to persist.

 ### (403) Forbidden